watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/zendesk-guide/README.md

 ## Basic vs Advanced
 The `basic` starter kit implements a single yet useful API call for retrieving articles.
 If you are new to custom extensions, we recommend you start there to get an idea on how to use custom extensions with skills.
 The `advanced` folder contains a kit with the more advanced functionality of API parameters for filtering your search results, which you can use as a creative springboard for more complex use cases.

+In addition, the `advanced` version can return _custom search results_ to the calling application.
+The `client` folder has an example `index.html` file that uses those custom search results to render the search results as cards rather than as plain text.
+You can see examples of both formats in the "Using this Starter Kit" section later in this document.

 ## Pre-Requisite Steps

 Follow the steps listed in [Pre-Req: Getting Auth Keys and Configuring Your Server](https://github.com/watson-developer-cloud/assistant-toolkit/tree/master/integrations/extensions/starter-kits/zendesk-support#pre-req-getting-auth-keys-and-configuring-your-server) to configure Zendesk to let you access its APIs.